luoyyyy/Linkage/README.md

     ```
     Or

-   + Download the ZIP file from : [https://github.com/luoyyyy/Linkage](https://github.com/luoyyyy/Linkage).
+   + Download the ZIP file from: [https://github.com/luoyyyy/Linkage](https://github.com/luoyyyy/Linkage).
+   The downloaded folder should be named Linkage-main.